What is Nisargadatta Maharaj?

 The shopkeeper-sage

-Born Maruti Shivrampant Kambli in 1897 in Maharashtra, Nisargadatta moved to Bombay as a young man and earned his living rolling and selling bidis — the Indian leaf-wrapped cigarette.
-He met his guru, Siddharameshwar Maharaj of the Inchagiri Sampradāya, in his early thirties.
-Within three years, he reported, the recognition was complete.
+He was born Maruti Shivrampant Kambli in 1897 in Maharashtra.
+As a young man he moved to Bombay and earned his living rolling and selling bidis, the Indian leaf-wrapped cigarette.
+In his early thirties he met his guru, Siddharameshwar Maharaj of the Inchagiri Sampradāya.
+Within three years, by his own account, the recognition was complete.
 He continued to live and work in the same modest flat in the Khetwadi district for the rest of his life.
 The teaching loft was a converted attic above the shop, reached by a steep ladder, holding perhaps fifteen people at a time.

 I Am That